gigacreation/BuildTimestampDisplayForUnity/Assets/BuildTimestampDisplay/README.md

 :memo: You can also use `BuildTimestamp.asset` for any other purpose you like :wink:

-### Tips
+## TextMesh Pro?

-You can use this script with TextMesh Pro.
-Import the sample `02 - TextMesh Pro` from the Package Manager window.
+Of course, you can also use this package with TextMesh Pro!
+Please check `BuildTimestampDisplayTextMeshPro.cs` that included in `02 - TextMesh Pro` sample (you can import samples from the Package Manager window).

 ## Installation